The Character Map in Twisted Equivariant Nonabelian Cohomology: Equivariant non-abelian de Rham cohomology

 \begin{defn}[Rationalization in twisted equivariant non-abelian cohomology] Let $\rho_{\scalebox{.7}{$\mathscr{A}$}}$ be an equivariant local coefficient bundle of equivariantly 1-connected $G$-spaces of finite $\mathbb{R}$-homotopy type, which admits an equivariant relative minimal model; all as in Notation \ref{EquivariantLocalCoefficientBundleWithRelativeMinimalModel}.
 Then {\it rationalization} in twisted equivariant non-abelian cohomology with local coefficients in $\rho_{\scalebox{.7}{$\mathscr{A}$}}$ (Def. \ref{EquivariantTwistedNonAbelianCohomology}) is the equivariant non-abelian cohomology operation

-which is induced (as shown in \cite[(264)]{FSS20d}) by the pasting composite with the naturality square on $\rho_{\mathscr{A}}$ of the rationalization unit (Def. \ref{EquivariantRationalization}).
+which is induced (as shown in \cite[(264)]{FSS23-Char}) by the pasting composite with the naturality square on $\rho_{\mathscr{A}}$ of the rationalization unit (Def. \ref{EquivariantRationalization}).
 By the fundamental theorem (Prop. \ref{FundamentalTheoremOfdgcAlgebraicEquivariantRationalHomotopyTheory}), this means explicitly: the left derived base change (e.g. \cite[Ex.
-A.18]{FSS20d}) along the PLdR-adjunction unit (Prop. \ref{QuillenAdjunctionBetweenEquivariantSimplicialSetsAndEquivariantdgcAlgebras}) on $B \mathscr{G}$ followed by composition with the following commuting square, regarded as a morphism in the slice over its bottom right object:
+A.18]{FSS23-Char}) along the PLdR-adjunction unit (Prop. \ref{QuillenAdjunctionBetweenEquivariantSSetAndEquivariantdgcAlgebras}) on $B \mathscr{G}$ followed by composition with the following commuting square, regarded as a morphism in the slice over its bottom right object:

-Here the left hand side is the naturality square of the equivariant PL de Rham adjunction (Prop. \ref{QuillenAdjunctionBetweenEquivariantSimplicialSetsAndEquivariantdgcAlgebras}), while the right hand side is the image under $\exp$ of the relative minimal model \eqref{EquivariantRelativeMinimalModelOfLocalCoefficientBundle}.
+Here the left-hand side is the naturality square of the equivariant PL de Rham adjunction (Prop. \ref{QuillenAdjunctionBetweenEquivariantSSetAndEquivariantdgcAlgebras}), while the right-hand side is the image under $\exp$ of the relative minimal model \eqref{EquivariantRelativeMinimalModelOfLocalCoefficientBundle}.
 (Hence the composite represents the naturality square of the derived PL de Rham adjunction unit, see e.g. \cite[Ex.
-A.21]{FSS20d}).
+A.21]{FSS23-Char}).

 \end{defn}